Jacoby6000/doomer/README.md

 # Usage
 Type `>how` in chat for a full list of commands.
 Also, see https://github.com/Jacoby6000/Doomer/blob/main/docs/usage.md

+# Cost
+Running this bot is not free.
+It uses a lot of API calls.
+Pay attention to your usage.
+It's a fun bot, but its an expensive bot.
+I have racked up 30$ in costs in a single day once while developing this.
+While its a novel new toy, people are bound to use it a ton and the pennies can really add up.
+Be careful.

 # Warning
 This AI has seen things on the internet.
 Unspeakable things.
 Sometimes they (it?) will say absolutely  disgusting